12 Vishnu Temples In Kerala For A Spiritual Experience

 Photo: Challiyan / Wikimedia Commons

-The Vadakkumnathan Temple is an ancient Hindu temple dedicated to Shiva located in the Thrissur region of Kerala.
+The Vadakkunnathan Temple is an ancient Hindu temple dedicated to Shiva located in the Thrissur region of Kerala.
 The temple is famous for its architectural style, with one magnificent tower on its four sides, and a koothambalam.
 The shrines and Kuttambalam showcase wood-carved vignettes.
 The temple has been designated as a National Monument by India under the AMASR Act.
 According to popular local legend, this is the first temple built by Parashurama, Vishnu’s sixth incarnation.
 Thekkinkadu Maidan, which surrounds the Vadakkumnathan Temple, is the major location for the famed Thrissur Pooram festival.

 Distance from Thiruvananthapuram: Approximately 280 km